 The speech, like Petty, was humble, sincere, and funny.
 October will always be Petty's month: He was born on October 20, passed on October 2, and his third album with the Heartbreakers, Damn the Torpedoes, turned 40 on October 19, 2019.

 On what would have been the start of his 69th year, October 18-20, 2019 the third annual Tom Petty Birthday Bash festival took place in his hometown of Gainesville, Florida, celebrating the man and his legacy.
 The lineup included Low Cut Connie, The High Divers and Hedges.
 In more hometown news, Petty's ex-wife, Jane Benyo, recently purchased his childhood home.
-And there's newly-released covers, from Norah Jones's side project Puss N Boots ("Angel Dream") and Isobel Campbell ("Runnin' Down a Dream").
+And there's more recent covers, from Norah Jones's side project Puss N Boots ("Angel Dream") and Isobel Campbell ("Runnin' Down a Dream").

 #FUVEssentials: Tom Petty (Spotify playlist compiled by FUV's Eric Holland)